Hypatia-Energy-Modelling-Framework/Hypatia/doc/source/index.rst

 as coal phase out, carbon taxes, renewable incetives and other national and international pledges for the possible future energy systems.

-Developed by `SESAM Group, Department of Energy, Politecnico di Milano <http://sesam.polimi.it/>`_

 Contents
 =============